NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 - Verify that it is possible to provide funding details as specified in Figma
 - Verify that after submission, and marked as ready for review, the form is not editable anymore
 - Verify that only the proposer can edit the proposal form, both in the UI, and also on the contract side
-- Verify that a submitted (not draft) proposal also is a post to SocialDB
+- Verify that a posted proposal also is a post to SocialDB
 - Verify that likes and comments are from SocialDB

 #### Link proposal